-Dr. C. C. J. Wachendorf reports the case of a man 45 years old, who had an eruption in September, 1888, which disappeared until August, 1889.
-In November, 1889, the eruption was suppressed and he began to have irregular attacks of "fainting fits."
-He would grow pale, a warm feeling following; then spasm, with pain in the cerebellum and burning in the region of the stomach.
+Dr. C. C. J. Wachendorf reports the case of a man 45 years old, who had an eruption in September, which disappeared until August of the next year.
+In November, the eruption was suppressed and he began to have irregular attacks of "fainting fits."
+He would grow pale, a warm feeling following, then spasm, with pain in the cerebellum and burning in the region of the stomach.
 Attacks nearly always proceeded from a fright or fear.
-Nux., Bufo and Arsenicum were each tried in turn, but failed.
-Then Kalimur., 6x, was prescribed on the indication: "Epilepsy from suppressed eruptions."
+Kali mur. was prescribed on the indication: "Epilepsy from suppressed eruptions."
 After the sixth day he had no attack.
 He still takes occasional doses of the medicine to keep up its action.